jupyterlab/jupyterlab/README.md

 ### Debug Protocol Overview

-Adding a quick overview of the debug protocol, so it's easier to visualize the types of messages sent between the JupyterLab extension and the kernel.
+The following diagram illustrates the types of messages sent between the JupyterLab extension and the kernel.

-It only shows a subset of the messages for now, but can be extended to also include the calls to `continue`, `stepIn` and `disconnect`.

-This also show new messages that are not part of the Debug Adapter Protocol (DAP), such as `dumpCell`.

 #### Diagram